Wall Street stocks end higher in shortened session

-Wall Street closed higher in a half-day session on Friday, led by technology stocks, with Amazon and retail shares getting a boost on signs of a strong start to the U.S. holiday shopping season.
+Technology stocks led the S&P 500 and Nasdaq to record high closes on Black Friday, while Amazon and retail stocks got a boost from signs of a strong start to the holiday shopping season.

+The benchmark S&P and the blue-chip Dow Jones Industrial Average ended higher for the first time in three weeks, while the Nasdaq Composite posted its best performance since the first week of September.

+The stock markets closed early on Black Friday, a day after Thanksgiving, the start of the holiday shopping season that accounts for as much as 40 per cent of retailers' annual sales.

 At 1:14 p.m.
 ET, the Toronto Stock Exchange's S&P/TSX composite index was up 38.74 points, or 0.25 per cent, at 16,114.08.